 You Can Help Save a Life

 Most assistance dogs are rescued from shelters or breed rescues.
-This means you’re giving an animal in need a second chance at life while also giving yourself an invaluable animal companion.
+This means you’re giving an animal in need a second chance at life while giving yourself an invaluable animal companion.

-Assistance dogs provide a variety of services and can be trained to suit the needs of their handler.
+Assistance dogs provide various services and can be trained to suit the needs of their handler.
 They come in various sizes, shapes, breeds and temperaments, so you have plenty of options for your new furry friend.
 You’ll find that they are not just for those with disabilities but also for people who suffer from anxiety or PTSD and other conditions where an animal companion would help alleviate some symptoms.
 Best yet, most assistance dogs are rescued from shelters or breed rescues which means by getting one yourself, you’re giving an animal in need a second chance at life!